I start my basil from seed in late May or early June. Then the heat, sun and rain do wonders to my wee basil seeds.

 - Place the herbs into a food processor or blender.

 - Add either 100% Italian extra virgin olive oil or canola oil.
 The ratio is approximately 2 cups (500 mL) of fresh herbs to ¼ cup (60 mL) of oil.
-I used virgin canola oil this year for a nuttier flavour.

 - Pulse till well blended.
 Scrap down any big bits.